pure-data/pure-data/mac/README.txt

 .app bundle.
 This has the advantage of portability to other systems.

-The tcltk-wish.sh script automates building a Wish.app with embedded Tcl/Tk, either from the release distributions or from a git clone.
-You can also specify which architectures to build: 32 bit, 64 bit, or both.
-Once your custom Wish.app is built, you can use it as the .app source for osx-app.sh with the -w option:
+The tcltk-wish.sh script automates building a Wish.app with embedded Tcl/Tk, either from the release distributions or from a git clone:

     # build Wish-8.6.6.app with embedded Tcl/Tk 8.6.6
     mac/tcltk-wish.sh 8.6.6

+    # build Wish-master-git.app from the latest Tcl/Tk master branch from git
+    tcltk-wish.sh --git master-git

+You can also specify which architectures to build (32 bit, 64 bit, or both):

+    # build 32bit Wish-8.6.6.app with embedded Tcl/Tk 8.6.6
+    tcltk-wish.sh --arch i386 8.6.6

+    # build universal (32 & 64 bit)
+    tcltk-wish.sh --universal 8.6.6

+Once your custom Wish.app is built, you can use it as the .app source for osx-app.sh with the -w option:

-    # build Pd with the custom donor Wish
+    # build Pd with a custom Tcl/Tk 8.6.6 Wish
     mac/osx-app.sh -w Wish-8.6.6.app

 Downloading and building Tcl/Tk takes some time.
 If you are doing lots of builds of Pd and/or are experimenting with different versions of Tcl/Tk, building the embedded Wish.apps you need with tcltk-wish.sh can save you some time as they can be reused when (re)making the Pd .app bundle.

+Usually, it's best to use stable releases of Tcl/Tk.
+However, there are times when building from the current development version is useful.
+For instance, if there is a bug in the Tcl/Tk sources and the generated Wish.app crashes on your system, you can then see if there is a fix for this in the Tcl/Tk development version on GitHub.
+If so, then you can test by using the tcltk-wish.app --git commandline option.
+Oftentimes, these kinds of issues will appear with a newer version of macOS before thhey have been fixed by the open source community.

 ## Supplementary Build Scripts